Ogundipejeremiah/Pizza-sales-analysis/README.md

 3. Data Cleaning and formatting.

 ### Exploratory Data Analysis (EDA)
-EDA involved exploring the company's workforce to answer various questions, such as;
+EDA involved exploring the company's pizza sales to answer various questions, such as;

 1. Revenue Trends: What are the trends in total revenue over time, and what factors (such as order values or sales volume) drive revenue?
 2. Order Insights: What is the average order value (AOV), how many pizzas are ordered on average per order, and how does this vary by time of day?